Class 7 Exam > Class 7 Notes > Social Studies (SST) Class 7 > Chapter Notes - Air

 1. What is the atmosphere and why is it important for life on Earth?

 Ans.
-The atmosphere is a layer of gases that surrounds the Earth.
-It is crucial for life as it provides essential elements such as oxygen for breathing, protects us from harmful solar radiation, regulates temperature, and enables weather patterns.
-Without the atmosphere, life as we know it would not be possible.
+The atmosphere is a layer of gases surrounding the Earth, held in place by gravity.
+It is essential for life as it provides oxygen for breathing, protects living organisms from harmful solar radiation, and helps regulate the planet's temperature.

-2. What is the composition of the atmosphere?
+2. What are the main components of the atmosphere?

 Ans.
-The atmosphere is primarily composed of nitrogen (about 78%), oxygen (about 21%), and small amounts of other gases such as argon, carbon dioxide, neon, and water vapor.
-This mixture is vital for supporting life and various natural processes on Earth.
+The atmosphere is primarily composed of nitrogen (about 78%), oxygen (about 21%), and small amounts of other gases such as carbon dioxide, argon, and water vapor.
+These components play crucial roles in sustaining life and influencing weather patterns.

 3. What are the different layers of the atmosphere?

 Ans.
-The atmosphere is divided into several layers based on temperature and altitude: the troposphere (where weather occurs), stratosphere (contains the ozone layer), mesosphere, thermosphere, and exosphere.
-Each layer has distinct characteristics and plays a different role in Earth's environment.
+The atmosphere is divided into several layers: the troposphere (where weather occurs), stratosphere (contains the ozone layer), mesosphere, thermosphere, and exosphere.
+Each layer has distinct characteristics and temperature variations.

 Ans.
-Weather refers to the short-term atmospheric conditions, including temperature, humidity, precipitation, and wind, in a specific area at a particular time.
-Climate, on the other hand, is the long-term average of weather patterns in a region over extended periods, usually 30 years or more.
+Weather refers to the short-term atmospheric conditions in a specific area, including temperature, humidity, and precipitation.
+Climate, on the other hand, is the long-term average of weather patterns in a region over an extended period, typically 30 years or more.

-5. How does the atmosphere affect weather and climate?
+5. How does the atmosphere affect weather patterns?

 66 videos|336 docs|46 tests